 This page is an addendum for those who want to learn more about the world of Blood and Oak.

-Here's a sneak peek of the City of Tunis, circa 1803.
+Here's the City of Tunis, circa 1803.
 John Sullivan has returned to this hostile capital to rescue his family, and it will take all of his cunning and skill at arms to win freedom for those he loves.
 This beautiful piece of artwork will appear in the opening pages of the novel, along with a few other goodies.

 A Portrait of a U.S. Frigate